ftoralesacosta/eJet_sPHENIX_NTupilizer/README.md

+# Extremely Interesting Background Information

+This code is adapted from the JES scale code, which I orginally forked from the sPHENIX/macros repository and edits Jin Huang's "myjetanalysis" code.
+The code now relies on a separate cloning the the sPHENIX/macros repo, but is still maintained as a fork of tutorials/myjetanalysis code.

+This code simulates electron proton collisions using the sPHENIX detector, and uses hybrid tracks.
+It outputs simple NTuples with true electron information, as well as reconstructed and truth level jets.

+The code in the JES directory generates the Jet Energy Scale (JES) correction factor, as well as parametrizes the Jet Energy Resolution (JER).
+The code needs to be compiled, but is compiled separatly from Fun4All, and simply needs ROOT installed.
+All that needs to be done is to point it at the correct NTuple if simulations are provided.

 # Getting Started
-This code is adapted from the JES scale code, which is a fork of the sPHENIX/macros repository and edits Jin Huang's "myjetanalysis" code.

-This code generates the Jet Energy Scale (JES) correction factor, as well as parametrizes the Jet Energy Resolution (JER).
-The code that does this is in the JES directory.
-The code needs to be compiled, but is compiled separatly from Fun4All, and simply needs ROOT installed.
-All that needs to be done is to point it at the correct NTuple.
-The following is only required is you want make your own MonteCarlo production.

-The code used for fun4all is adapted from https://github.com/sPHENIX-Collaboration/macros, and works on TTrees made from https://github.com/sPHENIX-Collaboration/tutorials/tree/master/myjetanalysis

-The myjetanalysis code needs to built and installed with Fun4All, as outlined here: https://wiki.bnl.gov/sPHENIX/index.php/Example_of_using_DST_nodes

-The code was originally ran inside a Singularity container, which can be found here: https://github.com/sPHENIX-Collaboration/Singularity One needs to run ./updatebuild.sh and follow the steps in the README of that repo.
+1. The code was originally ran inside a Singularity container, which can be found here: https://github.com/sPHENIX-Collaboration/Singularity One needs to run ./updatebuild.sh and follow the steps in the README of that repo.

-### Finally, one needs to clone this repository: https://github.com/sPHENIX-Collaboration/macros
+2. One needs to clone the sPHENIX macro repository: https://github.com/sPHENIX-Collaboration/macros if they want to run their own simulation.

+3. The myjetanalysis code needs to built and installed with Fun4All, as outlined here: https://wiki.bnl.gov/sPHENIX/index.php/Example_of_using_DST_nodes.
+References to <sourcedir> for this repository mean `e_Jet_sPHENIX/myjetanalysis/src/ `, where one should see the autogen.sh file.
+Create a `build` and `install` directory (I suggest in the same directory that holds this repo) and follow the instructions under the "Building a package" section from the link.

+4. Compile the JES code separately.
+There is a JES directory with an included make file.
+Once compiled, just run with:
+`./e_Jet_Analysis.cc <Input NTupple>` for simple electron+jet kinematic analysis.
+The JES is in progress from pp and AA collisions settings.

 # Event Production
 First, [compile the code](https://wiki.bnl.gov/sPHENIX/index.php/Example_of_using_DST_nodes) and then make sure to source `local_setup.sh $MYINST` so the compiled libraries can be used in the macros